 Can I use this platform to host closed room meetings?

-Yes, a meeting may be closed to Teams instance users only by turning off the “Anonymous users can join a meeting” option.
+Yes, a meeting may be closed to Teams instance users only if a Teams admin turns off the “Anonymous users can join a meeting” option.

 Can I control who can access my call if I want to?

 Rooms are closed by default so that the chat attendee/presenter has to approve guests outside an organization before they can join.
 To approve guests, a guest waits in the “lobby” and the owner can see their presented name (only) before being allowed in.
-There is no mechanism available for meeting presenters to verify that the person dialing in is the person they say they are, as any invited guest can make up their own name, and are not required to provide an email address or other identifier.
+There is no mechanism available for meeting presenters to verify that the person asking to join is the person they say they are, as any invited guest can make up their own name, and are not required to provide an email address or other identifier.
 The invitation link to be sent to attendees is identical across recipients.
-Additionally, the setting for “Who can present” in public meetings is set to “Everyone” by default.
+Additionally, the setting for “Who can present” in public meetings is set to “Everyone” by default unless otherwise set by a Teams admin.

 What is the maximum meeting group size?